-Jessica Lewis is a two-time Paralympian in Wheelchair Track Racing, representing our beautiful island home of Bermuda.
+Jessica Lewis is a three-time Paralympian in Wheelchair Track Racing, representing our beautiful island home of Bermuda.
 She is a gold medalist and record holder from the Toronto 2015 ParaPan American Games in the 100m in the T53 classification, and she holds the world leading time in this event in 2018.
 Outside of sports, she graduated from Brock University and is now pursuing a career as a Certified Therapeutic Recreation Specialist.

 1. What is your favourite Bermudian tradition?